samarthAkulkarni/Snake-game.github.io/README.md

 ## Grid layout

-To create my game grid i decided to use a for loop which appends my generated cells into a .game div:
+To create my game grid i decided to use a for loop which appends my generated cells into a .game div.

 - Width was set to 20, therefore 400 cells were created inside my .game div.